Skip to Content

 To get the most out of this relaxing experience, you can book a spa treatment at their treetop day spa, which offers treatments like the South Pacific Serenity, a full body massage with pure Fiji oil, and a foot pamper.
 Pure bliss!

 The Lost Spring is located on Cook Drive in Whitianga.
-4 hours in the geothermal pools cost $85 NZD, while 1.5 hours cost $49.
-For more prices, check out their website.
+4 hours in the geothermal pools cost $100 NZD, while 2 hours cost $60 NZD.

 13. Play a round of golf